 Lockheed Martin Space Systems is building the Orion Multi-Purpose Crew Vehicle, NASA’s first spacecraft designed to transport humans to destinations beyond low Earth orbit.
-Lockheed Martin’s new Orion Test Lab is the first testing facility of its kind for a NASA human-rated spacecraft built on a contractor’s campus.
-Following Orion’s highly successful first high orbital test in 2014, the spacecraft’s next flight will be the uncrewed Exploration Mission-1, projected to be launched in 2018 on NASA’s new Space Launch System rocket.
+Lockheed Martin’s new Orion Test Lab is the first testing facility of its kind for a NASA human- rated spacecraft built on a contractor’s campus.
+Following Orion’s highly successful, first high orbital test in 2014, the spacecraft’s next flight will be Exploration Mission-1, projected to be launched in 2018 on NASA’s new Space Launch System rocket.

 Lockheed Martin built NASA’s OSIRIS-REx spacecraft, which is an asteroid sample return mission.
 Launched in 2016, the Origins Spectral Interpretation Resource Identification Security-Regolith Explorer will study and return a sample of a carbonaceous asteroid to Earth for detailed analyses in 2023.

 Ball Aerospace will design and develop NASA’s Wide Field Instrument (WFI) Opto-Mechanical Assembly for the WFIRST mission.
 WFIRST will advance our understanding of the nature of dark energy and dark matter and provide unparalleled views of the outer solar system, planets around other stars, and the stellar populations of nearby and distant galaxies.
 Ball will support the optical-mechanical assembly, integration and test of WFI, providing the stable structure and thermal environment that enables the wide field, high quality observations of WFI.